Electronic Federal Tax Collections

 Consistent with standard ACH rules and guidelines, EFTPS or RDFIs may take the following actions:

-- Dishonored Returns—EFTPS may dishonor a return entry.
+- Dishonored Returns—EFTPS may dishonor a return entry, and

 - Contested Dishonored Returns—The RDFI may originate contested dishonored return entries.